 - Good nutrition is imperative for healing.
 Balance servings of fresh fruits and vegetables, lean protein, low-fat dairy and whole grains.
 Include iron-rich foods like lean red meats, fortified cereals, and leafy green vegetables such as spinach or kale. - Talk with your doctor about taking nutritional supplements that support bone health, including vitamins C and D3, calcium and iron. - Limit alcohol use.
-If you use alcohol or recreational drugs, be upfront with your care team. - Maintain a healthy weight to minimize stress on the new hip and to decrease risks of surgery.
-Ask your doctor for weight loss recommendations. - Drink at least eight 8-ounce glasses of fluid each day, especially water and non-caffeinated drinks. - Keep your bowels regular to prevent problems with constipation after surgery. - Remain as active as your pain will allow to keep your muscles strong and ready to support your new joint. - Get plenty of rest and practice sleeping on your back.
-If having a posterior or lateral replacement, use a pillow between your legs to keep them from crossing.
+If you use alcohol or recreational drugs, be upfront with your care team. - Maintain a healthy weight to minimize stress on your new knee and to decrease risks of surgery.
+Ask your doctor for weight loss recommendations. - Drink at least eight 8-ounce glasses of fluid each day, especially water and non-caffeinated drinks. - Keep your bowels regular to prevent problems with constipation after surgery. - Remain as active as your pain will allow to keep your muscles strong and ready to support your new joint. - Get plenty of rest.